wp-plugins/tedtalks-embedder/tags/1.0/readme.txt

 Tested up to: 3.1.1
 Stable tag: 1.0

-Helps you to embed TEDTalks videos on your self hosted WordPress simply using same shortcode used for WordPress.com
+Helps you to embed TED Talks videos on your self hosted WordPress simply using same shortcode used for WordPress.com

 == Description ==

-Helps you to embed TEDTalks videos on your self hosted WordPress simply using same shortcode used for WordPress.com
+Helps you to embed TED Talks videos on your self hosted WordPress simply using same shortcode used for WordPress.com

-First time you see a TEDTalk video embedded in your site, the plugin needs to grab the sharing HTML code for that video from TED.com
+First time you see a TED Talk video embedded in your site, the plugin needs to grab the sharing HTML code for that video from TED.com
 After that first load, the embedding code is stored in one custom field, so no need to grab the code again from TED.com

 By the way, this plugin has been specially made for TEDxZaragoza 'The Future of Happiness', an independently organized TED event that